Hate (short story): Plot summary

 Set in an unspecified year, but probably a few years after 1956, the story centers on Szabo Tibor, an expatriate Hungarian, working as a pearl diver on a pearling boat between Queensland's Great Barrier Reef and Thursday Island.

-When an off-course Russian space capsule crashlands in the sea nearby, Tibor is the first to reach it.
+When an off-course Russian space capsule crash-lands in the sea nearby, Tibor is the first to reach it.
 He makes contact with the still-alive cosmonaut inside, who can hear him talking but cannot respond except by knocking on the hull.
 Tibor, who escaped from Hungary during the 1956 uprising and whose brother was killed by invading Russians, takes revenge by delaying the salvage attempts until the capsule's air has run out and the cosmonaut is dead.

 When they get the capsule to land and open the hatch, they find that the dead cosmonaut, a beautiful young girl, has managed to record Tibor's words on a tape recorder, thus branding him as a murderer.